dherrera1911/sqfa/docs/source/tutorials/toy_problem.md

   name: python3
 ---

-# SQFA vs other techniques - Toy Problem
+# SQFA vs PCA and LDA - Toy Problem

 In this tutorial we build a simple toy problem to illustrate the types of features that are learnt by SQFA, and how they compare to other standard feature